Holographic signatures of resolved cosmological singularities: Conclusion

 \section{Conclusion}

 In this paper, we have explored the holographic signature of a resolved cosmological singularity using a simple ansatz for the quantum corrected metric inspired by loop quantum gravity.
 It turned out that this ansatz gave sensible results for the dual CFT which can be seen as an improvement over the classical gravity approximation.
 The main open problem in this approach are additional complex solutions and their possible qualitative influence on the results.
 In addition, our possibility to perform analytic computations so far rests on using a regularisation tailored for 4d quantum gravity, as discussed in the comment section.
 This is unnatural from a 5d point of view as quantum effects appear on increasingly lower 5d scales as one approaches the boundary.
-On the other hand, this implies a singularity resolution at the Planck scale for the boundary theory background, which may be a wanted feature in order to consider realistic gauge theories.
+This issue is tackled in a companion paper \cite{BodendorferHolographicSignaturesOf2}.

 From a technical point of view, the relation of the results obtained using the geodesic approximation with the more established and general prescription of taking derivatives of the on shell action to compute the two-point function \cite{FreedmanCorrelationFunctionsIn} should be clarified, in particular its Lorentzian version \cite{SonMinkowskiSpaceCorrelators}.
 This may also be relevant to understand the fate of the finite distance pole in the two-point correlator for a 5d metric based on \eqref{eq:QuantumMetricZ}.
 We leave this question to future work.